 A few histories have been written about the New York State Button Society.
-Below is a reprint of one from 1968
+The account below is from two sources:

 1968 – First 25 Years – History Compiled and Edited by Beth Miner and Minerva Miner

-On June 3, 1943, at a meeting in Auburn, at the request of Miss Cotter, Presidet, Mrs. Harriet Harvey presided and it was voted to comply with communication from the National Society to consider the formation of a New York State Button Society.
+On June 3, 1943, at a meeting in Auburn at the Auburn Antique Show, at the request of Miss Cotter, President, Mrs. Harriet Harvey presided, and it was voted to comply with the request from the National Button Society to consider the formation of a New York State Button Society.
 Another meeting was held in Corland to discuss further plans.
 On August 7, 1943, in Syracuse, an organization meeting of the NYSBS was held.
 Miss Vera Cotter was elected President.

 Our State Presidents: